lsst-dm/dmtn-056/abstract-interfaces.rst

         :raises: an exception if a :ref:`Dataset` with the given :ref:`DatasetRef` already exists in the given :ref:`Collection`.

-    .. py:method:: associate(tag, handles)
+    .. py:method:: associate(self, collection, handles)

         Add existing :ref:`Datasets <Dataset>` to a :ref:`Collection`, possibly creating the :ref:`Collection` in the process.

-        :param str tag: a :ref:`CollectionTag <Collection>` indicating the Collection the :ref:`Datasets <Dataset>` should be associated with.
+        :param str collection: the :ref:`Collection` the :ref:`Datasets <Dataset>` should be associated with.

         :param list[DatasetHandle] handles: a list of :py:class:`DatasetHandle` instances that already exist in this :ref:`Registry`.